Riemann surfaces of second kind and effective finiteness theorems: Introduction and statements of results

+The proof of both propositions uses solutions of a $\overline{\partial}$-problem.
+The solution in the case of Proposition \ref{prop1a} uses a simple explicit formula.

 The author is grateful to B.Farb who suggested to use the concept of conformal module and extremal length for a proof of finiteness theorems, and to B.Berndtsson for proposing the kernel for solving the $\bar{\partial}$-problem that arises in the proof of Proposition \ref{prop1a}.
 The work on the paper was started while the author was visiting the Max-Planck-Institute and was finished during a stay at IHES.
 The author would like to thank these institutions for the support.
-The author is also indebted to Fanny Dufour for drawing the figures.
+The author is also indebted to Fanny Dufour for drawing the figures and to an anonymous referee whose critics helped to improve the overall quality of the paper.